Existential risk from artificial intelligence: Other sources of risk

 Bostrom and others have said that a race to be the first to create AGI could lead to shortcuts in safety, or even to violent conflict.
 Roman Yampolskiy and others warn that a malevolent AGI could be created by design, for example by a military, a government, a sociopath, or a corporation, to benefit from, control, or subjugate certain groups of people, as in cybercrime, or that a malevolent AGI could choose the goal of increasing human suffering, for example of those people who did not assist it during the information explosion phase.^{:158} A report by the research group Forethought argued that advanced AI systems could cause political instability by enabling novel methods of performing coups.

+Potential risks to the financial system have been noted.
+In April 2026 the US Treasury Secretary and Federal Reserve Chairman summoned CEOs of major banks to an emergency meeting to prepare them for the new Claude Mythos AI being previewed that day.
+The new model reportedly has advanced capabilities that can be exploited by hackers.